 Without understanding the goals of the content you are creating and the value that your outcomes offer to your organization, it would be impossible to know how much time to invest in a project, which tactics to pursue, and how you’ll measure success.

-Note: If you need help, check out our helpful guide on establishing SMART goals based on business objectives and our sales and marketing goal setting calculator.
+Note: If you need help, check out our helpful guide on establishing SMART goals based on business objectives.

 In order to keep yourself motivated and on-schedule, it’s important to document your efforts in a way that you can easily reference throughout your campaign, and share with others on your team.